-SAS is developing an open access ebooks programme to be supported by a new digital publications platform.
+SAS has developed an open access ebooks programme through the University of London Press supported by a digital publications platform.

 Open Access Books initiative

 The Humanities Digital Library developed by SAS is a digital platform to facilitate the publication of open access books (monographs, edited collections, research guides, and symposium outputs).
 The Humanities Digital Library (http://humanities-digital-library.org/) builds on existing digital and publishing infrastructure in the School, specifically the institutional repository SAS-Space (https://sas-space.sas.ac.uk/) and the University of London Press.

 Projects at the Institute of Historical Research (IHR), the Institute of Advanced Legal Studies (IALS) and the School’s Central Academic Initiatives have established the digital platform and business model.

 The service offers a range of options – cost-effective multiple formats to meet the free online and purchasable hard copy (physical form hardback or paperback) requirement.
 It will help to meet the needs of: students (including distance learners), researchers, academics, libraries, governments, business, professions.

 OBserving Law - IALS Open Book Service for Law